ServusCarolus/tl-switch/README.md

 End of excursus.

 # Step 1: Prep and Install Vanilla TL
 We create a path and a symlink to ensure that the specific year of TL will have correct installation information.
-For example, if we are installing TL 2020, we do the following:
+For example, if we are installing TL 2020, we could do the following before we run the installer:

     sudo mkdir -p /usr/local/texlive/switch/2020/texmf-local
     sudo ln -s /usr/local/texlive/switch/2020/texmf-local /usr/local/texlive/texmf-local

-If we wanted to install, e.g., TL 2021, we could then do:
+This will ensure that the package installation information will be written to a discrete location.
+If, at a later time, we wanted to install and use, e.g., TL 2021, we could then do the following before we run the installer:

     sudo mkdir -p /usr/local/texlive/switch/2021/texmf-local
     sudo ln -s /usr/local/texlive/switch/2021/texmf-local /usr/local/texlive/texmf-local

-In general, changing the symlink appears to be more related to installing and updating TL than to using it as a normal user.
+Now we have two separate contexts for the packages installed in each version.
+In general, changing the symlink above appears to be more related to installing and updating TL by the superuser than to using TL as a normal user.

+As long as we are not installing, removing, or updating packages as superuser in multiple TL versions, we can just use `tl-switch` without great concern.
+But as superuser, we may have to change the symlink target of `/usr/local/texlive/texmf-local` if package maintenance is needed.

-If later we wanted to remove TL 2020, we would do the following:
+For example, if later we wanted to remove TL 2020, we could do the following:

+    sudo su
-    sudo ln -s /usr/local/texlive/switch/2020/texmf-local /usr/local/texlive/texmf-local
+    ln -s /usr/local/texlive/switch/2020/texmf-local /usr/local/texlive/texmf-local
+    tl-switch yes 2020

+This ensures that the symbolic link points to the desired target and switches the binary context to TL 2020.
+Having fully switched the context, we then do:

     sudo tlmgr uninstall
+    sudo ln -s /usr/local/texlive/switch/2021/texmf-local /usr/local/texlive/texmf-local
+    tl-switch yes 2021
     sudo rm -rf /usr/local/texlive/switch/2020
-    sudo ln -s /usr/local/texlive/switch/2021/texmf-local /usr/local/texlive/texmf-local

-If we do not take such precautions, we would have to remove older installations of TL manually (see above) and check the integrity of the information in `/usr/local/texlive/texmf-local`.
+These commands perform the uninstall, change the symbolic link to TL 2021, switch the binary context to TL 2021, and remove the obsolete target.
+If we do not take such precautions, we would have to remove older installations of TL manually (see above) and check the integrity of the information in `/usr/local/texlive/texmf-local`, as well as in user directories.

 For installing vanilla TL see: https://www.tug.org/texlive/acquire.html